mariamelsamni/E-mail-web-based-application/README.md

   used to make sure that the database class has only one instance to provide a global access point to this instance.
 ##### 3. Filter design pattern:
-  used simply to implement filter feat.
+  used simply to implement filter feature.
 ##### 4. Builder design pattern:
   used to build an object of type user with a different number of attributes.